 The Burbank Police Department, along with the Burbank Unified School District, is committed to ensuring a drug-free environment in our local schools and community.
 Today, one of the most prolific and dangerous drugs leading to addiction and death in this country are Fentanyl and other synthetic opioids.
-In 2017, the California Department of Health reported 746 people died from Fentanyl overdoses in California alone, and the Centers for Disease Control and Prevention (CDC) reported that 174 people a day died nationwide from this epidemic.
+The Center for Disease Control and Prevention (CDC) reports that 174 people a day are dying nationwide from this epidemic.
 This epidemic is gaining momentum and showing no signs of slowing down.

-It is our goal to provide the following resources in an effort to educate the community on drug and alcohol addiction, provide those suffering from addiction the methods and tools to seek help as well as provide encouragement and support to the families.
+It is our goal to provide the following resources in an effort to educate the community on drug and alcohol addiction, to provide those suffering from addiction the methods and tools needed to seek help, as well as provide encouragement and support to the families.

 Understanding the connection: "I use because I'm depressed, I'm depressed because I use."